 Take Mexico for example, for the most part, their tributary system taxes the same things at the same rate nationwide, in the United States, every state considers different taxes at different rates, this makes fiscal duties more complex and challenging to understand making the need for early financial education even greater.

-The consequences of not declaring and paying taxes on time can go from a penalty surcharge or a fine to property embargo, revoking passports and even jail time if you are charged with tax evasion.
+The consequences of not declaring and paying taxes on time can go from a penalty surcharge or a fine to a property embargo, revoking passports and even jail time if you are charged with tax evasion.

-Being aware of your fiscal responsibilities and uphold them on time is critical to protecting your money, properties, and freedom.
+Being aware of your fiscal responsibilities and uphold them on time is critical to protecting your money, property, and freedom.
 Elementary and middle education should prepare students to make the process easier in adult life.